daniel-guggenheim/celebrity-sponsor/README.md

 # Advertisement platform - Django

-In this project, I designed and developed a web platform for advertisement in Django (Python).
-This project focused entirely on the platform design, back-end development and the minimum viable front-end (functionality was heavily prioritized over beauty).
+This web platform allows social media users to advertise products in behalf of companies in fun and innovative ways.

+This project focused on:
+- Platform architecture design
-Django is used for the backend.
-Some additionnal libraries are used, such as *PIL* for the image processing or *allauth* to handle logins with social media.
+- Backend development: **Django** (Python), with some additionnal libraries (*PIL* for the image processing or *allauth* to handle logins with social media.)

-The frontend is created using HTML/CSS/JavaScript, and jQuery for the image manipulation.
+- Minimum viable front-end (functionality was heavily prioritized over beauty): **HTML/CSS/JavaScript**, and **jQuery** for the image manipulation.

-You can find all the code in the ``src/`` folder
+You can find all the code in the ``src/`` folder.

 **Table of Contents:**